gohugoio/hugoDocs/content/en/configuration/markup.md

 Follow the steps below to enable syntax highlighting.

 Step 1
-: Set the `source-highlighter` attribute in your site configuration.
+: Set the `source-highlighter` attribute in your project configuration.
 For example:

   {{< code-toggle file=hugo >}}
   [markup.asciidocExt.attributes]